remplerus/ExNihiloSequentia-Documentation/docs/configuration/crafttweaker.md

 All Ex Nihilo: Sequentia recipes follow a builder pattern, so ordering is not important as long as all the required methods are there.

+Information: Since 1.19.2 all imports have been renamed! (no "Zen" at the beginning anymore)

 ## Compost Recipes

 | Method                        | Description                                       | Accepted Values               | Required |